Quantum Computing: Lecture Notes: Exercises

 \item Consider the following problem in communication complexity.
 Alice's input has two parts: a unit vector $v\in\mathbb{R}^m$ and two orthogonal projectors $P_0$ and $P_1$.
 Bob's input is an $m\times m$ unitary $U$.
 They are promised that the vector $Uv$ either lies in the subspace corresponding to $P_0$ (i.e., $P_0 Uv=v$) or in the subspace corresponding to $P_1$ (i.e., $P_1 Uv=v$), and the problem for Alice and Bob is to find out which of these two cases holds. \begin{enumerate} \item Give a quantum protocol that uses two messages of $O(\log m)$ qubits (one message from Alice to Bob and one from Bob to Alice) to solve this problem with success probability~1. \item (H) Show that there exists a constant $c>0$ such that classical protocols need to send $\Omega(m^{c})$ bits of communication to solve this problem with error probability $\leq 1/3$, even when they are allowed to send many messages. \end{enumerate}

 \item (H) Consider the following communication complexity problem, called the ``Hidden Matching Problem.''
 Alice's input is some $x\in\01^n$.
 Bob's input is a matching $M$, i.e., a partition of $\{1,\ldots,n\}$ into $n/2$ disjoint unordered pairs (assume $n$ is a power of~2 for simplicity).
 Their goal is that Bob outputs a pair $\{i,j\}\in M$ together with the parity $x_i\oplus x_j$ of the two bits indexed by that pair.
 It doesn't matter which pair $\{i,j\}\in M$ Bob outputs, as long as the additional bit of output equals the parity of the two indexed bits of~$x$.
-Show that they can solve this problem with success probability~1 using only a message of $\log n$ qubits from Alice to Bob (and no communication from Bob to Alice).
+Show that they can solve this problem with success probability~1 using only a message of $\log n$ qubits from Alice to Bob (and no communication from Bob to Alice).\\ { Comment: One can show that classical one-way protocols need $\Omega(\sqrt{n})$ bits of communication to solve this problem with small error probability.}

 \item \begin{enumerate} \item Suppose you have a state $\frac{1}{\sqrt{2}}(\ket{0}\ket{\phi}+\ket{1}\ket{\psi})$, where $\ket{\phi}$ and $\ket{\psi}$ are quantum states with real amplitudes.
 Suppose you apply a Hadamard gate to its first qubit and then measure that first qubit.
 Show that the probability of measurement outcome~0 is $\frac{1}{2}(1+\inp{\phi}{\psi})$. \item Suppose $H$ is a subgroup of a finite group $G$, and $g\in G$ some element.
 Show (1) if $g\in H$ then the cosets $g\circ H$ and $H$ are equal\\ and (2) if $g\not\in H$ then the cosets $g\circ H$ and $H$ are disjoint. \item Suppose you are given quantum state $\ket{\psi_H}=\frac{1}{\sqrt{H}}\sum_{h\in H}\ket{h}$ (for an unknown $H\leq G$), and an element $g\in G$.
 You may assume you have a unitary $A$ available that implements the group operation, $A:\ket{g,h}\mapsto\ket{g,g\circ h}$, and you may also apply a controlled version of~$A$.
 Give an algorithm that acts on $\ket{\psi_H}$ and possibly some auxiliary qubits, and that outputs 0 with probability 1 if $g\in H$, and outputs 0 with probability $\leq 1/2$ if $g\not\in H$. \item (H) Consider the following communication complexity problem.
 Alice and Bob both know a finite group $G$, Alice gets as input some subgroup $H\leq G$ (for instance in the form of a generating set for $H$) and Bob gets input $g\in G$.
 Give a one-way quantum protocol where Alice sends to Bob a message of $O(\log|G|)$ qubits, and then Bob decides with success probability $\geq 2/3$ whether $g\in H$. \end{enumerate}